Nclose-ZA/elastalert_hive_alerter/README.rst

 ----

-**Install TheHive responder**
+**Install TheHive responder (To suppress events from theHive web instance)**

 ::

- 1. Copy the `thehive_suppressor`to the approriate directory on your TheHive instance (usually located in `/opt/Cortex-Analyzers/responders/ObservableHashCreator` on Docker deployments.
+ 1. Copy the `thehive_suppressor`to the approriate directory on your theHive instance (usually located in `/opt/Cortex-Analyzers/responders/ObservableHashCreator` on Docker deployments).
  2. Log into Cortex.
 Navigate to `Organization`, `Responders Config` and you should see the `ObservableHashCreator` if the above was followed correctly.
 Configure the necessary requirements.

 ----